balancer/docs/docs/concepts/pools/boosted.md

 ## Crucial Building Blocks: Linear Pools

-In order to create a Boosted Pool, we first need an important building block: [Linear Pools](./linear.md).
+To understand Boosted Pool, it's important to understand their core building block: [Linear Pools](./linear.md).

 > Linear Pools are Balancer pools that facilitate the exchange of an asset and its wrapped, yield bearing counterpart at a known (calculated or queried) exchange rate.
 For example, `DAI` and wrapped `aDAI` from Aave.
 Linear pools have target ranges to incentivize how much of the native token should be kept available for swaps vs the yield bearing counterpart.
 They use a fee/reward mechanism to incentivize arbitrageurs to maintain a desired ratio between the two tokens (pay fees for leaving the target range, receive reward for returning to range).
 One additional critical feature of Linear Pools is that they allow users to trade directly to BPT; no joins or exits are needed.